tamir-zec/PrettyString/README.md

 StringConverter.intStringConverter(int)
 ```

-This returns word representation of an integer
+This returns word representation of an integer as a string